Showing posts with label Games. Show all posts

 Maybe you've already seen the movie Slumdog Millionaire which was based on this book.
 Don't be fooled.
 Q & A is far superior to the movie (as are all books compared to their movies), a riveting page-turner that simply cannot be put down from page one to the final irony on the last pages.

 Ram Mohammed Thomas, (yes, there is a great story behind how he got that name), is a poor waiter in a small bar in Mumbai, India.
-Uneducated, he somehow gets to be a contestant on the TV game show Who Wants to be a Billionaire? and miraculously answers all questions correctly.
+Uneducated, he somehow gets to be a contestant on the TV game show Who Wants to be a Billionaire? where he miraculously begins to answers all the questions correctly, gaining more and more money as he goes.

 All this happens in the first few pages.

-In each ensuing chapter Ram tells the lawyer about a different episode in his life which provides him a morsel of information that happens to be the exact information needed to answer a specific question on the game show.
-His knowledge is seemingly impossible as the show's producers have shown he does not know the currency of France, the first man on the moon, the president of the United States, or the location of the pyramids.
+In each ensuing chapter Ram tells the lawyer about a different episode in his life which provides him a morsel of experience that happens to be the exact information needed to answer a specific question on the game show.
+His knowledge of minutia is seemingly inconceivable, especially since the show's producers have demonstrated Ram does not even know the currency of France, the first man on the moon, the president of the United States, or the location of the pyramids.

-The intricacies of each story of Ramps life and the inter-weaving of separate plots all skillfully written by Swarup makes Q & A the most delightful and compelling of reads.
+The intricacies of each story of Ram's life and the inter-weaving of separate plots all skillfully written by Swarup make Q & A the most delightful and compelling of reads.
 My highest recommendation for all readers.

 Happy reading.